Erin’s Recipe Rundown

 Ingredients You’ll Need

 • Brown Sugar: I use mostly brown sugar with a little white sugar in these cookies.
 The brown sugar gives the cookies a chewy texture and rich flavor.
 Light brown sugar or dark brown sugar will work.
-You could also use coconut sugar but the cookies won’t be as chewy.
+You can also use coconut sugar but the cookies won’t be as chewy.

 • Coconut Oil/Butter: The combination of these 2 ingredients gives the cookies great texture.
 I prefer salted butter to unsalted butter!
 The little bit of extra salt gives these great depth of flavor.